 - Spoon the batter onto the skillet, keeping your pancakes approximately 3-4 inches in diameter.
 They’re much easier to flip smaller.
 Let them cook for 2-3 minutes on one side, then flip and cook for an additional 1-2 minutes.

-- Serve immediately with maple syrup.
+- Serve immediately with maple syrup, bananas and other toppings.

 - I’m obsessed with my pancake pen for making perfectly round pancakes every time.